rage/java-programming/data/part-6/3-introduction-to-testing.md

 <a href="https://en.wikipedia.org/wiki/Test-driven_development" target="_blank" rel="noopener"> Test-driven development </a> is a software development process that's based on constructing a piece of software in small iterations.
 In test-driven software development, the first thing a programmer always does is write an automatically-executable test, which tests a single piece of the computer program.

 The test will not pass because the functionality that satisfies the test, i.e., the part of the computer program to be examined, is missing.
 Once the test has been written, functionality that meets the test requirements is added to the program.
-The tests are run again.
+The tests are then run again.
 If all tests pass, a new test is added, or alternatively, if the tests fail, the already-written program is corrected.
 If necessary, the internal structure of the program will be corrected or refactored, so that the functionality of the program remains the same, but the structure becomes clearer.

 Test-driven software development consists of five steps that are repeated until the functionality of the program is complete.